oaugusto256/oaugusto256/README.md

-A homo sapiens who likes technology.
+Homo sapiens who likes technology.

 Always putting energy to learn more about software development; lifelong learner; trying day-by-day to be a better human; sharpening my soft skills and building strong relationships with all around me.